kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Strange Dittos
 Use the super rod in the bottom of Cerulean Cave.
-You will fush up Dittos that are above level 100.
+You will fish up Dittos that are above level 100.
 These give the most EXP and StatEXP when knocked out.

 #### Better Chances for Shiny Pokemon